NethServer/docs/developer-manual/en/ips.rst

   access, and just about anything not related to getting work done.
   If you run your network with an iron fist start here.

 * *Expert*: no policy is applied.
-All rules must be manually select by the administrator
+All rules must be manually select by the administrator (see pulledpork documentation).

 Changing the current policy to ``security``: ::